JeP42/robotframework-easycsvmap/README.md

 #####Changing CSV values

-Another common scenario is to change values of a CSV (e.g. to test upload/download scenarios).
+Another common scenario is to change values of a CSV (e.g. to test upload/download scenarios) or to add rows.

 ```
 *** Test Cases ***